LoginRadius/docs/content/guide/oidc/index.md

 For security reasons, LoginRadius processes the API calls that are received from the whitelisted domains.
 Local domains (http://localhost and http://127.0.0.1) are whitelisted by default.

-To whitelist your domain, in your LoginRadius Dashboard, navigate to **[Configuration > Domain Whitelisting](https://dashboard.loginradius.com/configuration)** and add your domain name:
+To whitelist your domain, in your LoginRadius Dashboard, navigate to **[Configuration > Whitelist Your Domain](https://dashboard.loginradius.com/configuration)** and add your domain name:

 ![alt_text](../../assets/blog-common/domain-whitelisting.png "image_tooltip")